For this reason, our consideration of this “good news” must begin with the “bad news” that our culture desperately wants us to ignore.

 4. Where do I go from here?
 Jesus is a Prophet (who declares truth), a Priest (who takes away sin), and a King (who rules, provides, and defends).
 Receiving Him is a package deal.
 All who truly accept Jesus as Priest (to remove their sins) will also desire to learn truth from Him (as their Prophet) and to obey Him (as their King).
 If you truly have a new heart, then, above all else, you will have fallen in love with Jesus Himself, not merely with what He can do for you.
 You will desire to follow Him, to study His word (the Bible), to commune with Him in prayer, and to worship Him alongside your brothers and sisters in the family of God.
 Though you will still commit sins each day, you will begin to hate these sins, desire to be rid of them, and gradually increase in obedience to God’s word.

 Does the above explanation describe the condition of your heart and life?
 Even if it doesn’t, we want to speak with you personally about the good news of Jesus Christ and its impact on your life.
-Click on the “Connect With Us” tab at the top of the page to contact us.
-Or, if you like, feel free to contact our pastor, Rev. Adam Kuehner, directly via email.
+Feel free to contact or visit us to pursue further interaction.

-In the meantime, we recommend listening to any of the following sermons on the nature of the gospel, the call to repentance from sin, and our need to trust in Christ alone for salvation.
+In the meantime, click HERE to access a list of our pastor’s sermons on the nature of the gospel, the call to repentance from sin, and our need to trust in Christ alone for salvation.